 - Defending vehicles, hovering aircraft, boats, fixed installations

 - Use of AI and COTS actuators for enhanced threat interdiction such as active-guidance of towed barriers

 All of the above with countermeasures that are less lethal to friendly troops than current methods.

-Enabling the RTB as described above is the job of the ARC system, a continuously rotating turret that can bring a variety of ordinance to bear on incoming threats, in a fraction of the time of current systems.
+Enabling the RTB as described above is the ARC system, a continuously rotating turret that can bring a variety of ordinance to bear on incoming threats, on a millisecond timescale.

-The RTB system is an inherently short range countermeasure.
-Unlike some kinetic kill systems, the RTB/ARC does not pose a threat to people and places downrange.
+Unlike kinetic kill systems, the RTB/ARC does not pose a threat to people and things nearby or downrange.

 Our RPG missile defense system is the only APS designed to counter decoy-type RPG threats (ie RPG-30).
 Decoy munitions rely on a precursor rocket to trigger the target’s APS, thereby leaving the target open to the main RPG munition that follows.
 For an existing APS the firing interval is too short for these systems to deploy an additional countermeasure.
 Our RTB has the benefits of sustained presence (loiters) and wide-area screening.
 When delivered via our ARC system, multiple RTBs are presented in rapid succession, neutralizing even multiple simultaneous threats.